 The brand new state-of-the-art £11million business and industrial hub, formerly known as the Alker Lane Development, will be based on Euxton Lane in Chorley.

-The development will see a mix of office and light industrial space and will include a range of options for sale or let ranging from small 500sqft units providing a multitude of uses through to larger 5,000sqft units.
+The development will see a mix of office and light industrial space and will include a range of options for let ranging from small 500sqft units providing a multitude of uses through to larger 5,000sqft units.